 Mirna Sabbagh - Lactation Consultant in Dubai

-Looking for a lactation professional in Dubai, you've come to the right place.
+Looking for a lactation consultant in Dubai, you've come to the right place.
 Meet Mirna Sabbagh, nutritionist, dietitian, and IBCLC in Dubai.
-She has won Timeout Kids Prestigious Award for Prenatal and Post Natal care for 2018.

 Mirna has appeared on every TV channel in the region to discuss lactation issues and struggles and has discussed the topic in many prestigious regional conferences and she is a mother herself who exclusively breastfed her son.
 Whatever your issue is, nipple pain, cracked nipples, inadequate milk supply Mirna can help you.

 A lactation consultant is a certified professional who can help a mother with all breastfeeding difficulty.
 It is a new field that has been created due to a lack of proper training and support for breastfeeding needs in the medical community.
 The middle east has extremely low breastfeeding rates in comparison to the rest of the world, this is why lactation consultants are of utmost importance in the medical field to help mothers begin breastfeeding and maintain it.
 Most mothers stop breastfeeding because they find it painful or are afraid they do not have enough milk supply.
 Breastfeeding should NOT be painful and a lactation consultant can find the reason behind the painful breastfeeding and fix it.
 A breastfeeding consultant can also help you assess if your milk supply is enough and help you increase it if it is not.

 You might also be looking for a lactation consultation in Dubai for any of the below reasons: